jefffhaynes/BinarySerializer/README.md

 If all else fails, you can define a custom serialization object.

      /// <summary>
-    /// A class for multibyte representation of an integer.
+    /// A custom serializer for variable byte representation of an integer.
     /// </summary>
     public class Varuint : IBinarySerializable
     {